Uniswap/interface/README.md

 **Please open all pull requests against the `master` branch.**
 CI checks will run against all PRs.

-## Accessing Uniswap Interface V1
+## Accessing Deerfi Lending Interface V1

-The Uniswap Interface supports swapping against, and migrating or removing liquidity from Uniswap V1.
+The Deerfi Lending Interface supports swapping against, and migrating or removing liquidity from Uniswap V1.
 However, if you would like to use Uniswap V1, the Uniswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release](https://github.com/Uniswap/uniswap-interface/releases/tag/v1.0.0).